ferraijv/ferraijv.github.io/docs/about.markdown

 Hello, my name is Jacob Ferraiolo.
 I am a data engineer currently living in Dallas, TX.
 I am interested in Finance, Data Engineering/Science, and various other topics at any given time.
-I decided to create this blog because I wanted to consolidate all of the projects I work on.
+I decided to create this blog because I wanted to consolidate all the projects I work on.

 <h2> Links </h2>